kumu/docs/guides/property-reference.md

 All values are unitless.

-## Catalog of Supported Properties
+## Supported Properties

-The table below lists all of the properties recognized by Kumu.
+The table below lists all of the properties recognized by elements, connections, and loops.
 Hover over the information icon <i class="fa fa-info-circle" data-placement="left" data-html="true" title="I ❤︎ information!"></i> at the far right of the table rows to see additional details and valid values for each property (when there are multiple valid values, we've listed them as separate snippets of `inline code`).
-Scroll to the bottom for a list of available `@settings` properties.

 If you find a property or a value that's not documented here, [let us know](mailto:support@kumu.io)!